Late-boomer/stream-engine-docs/docs/index.md

 *api* must be a pointer to a valid tobii_api_t as created by calling tobii_api_create.

 *url* must be a valid device url as returned by tobii_enumerate_local_device_urls.

+*field_of_use* is one of the enum values in tobii_field_of_use_t:

+-   **TOBII_FIELD_OF_USE_INTERACTIVE**

+Device will be created for interactive use.
+No special license is required for this type use.
+Eye tracking data is only used as a user input for interaction experiences and cannot be stored, transmitted, nor analyzed or processed for other purposes.

+-   **TOBII_FIELD_OF_USE_ANALYTICAL**

+Device will be created for analytical use.
+This requires a special license from Tobii.
+Eye tracking data is used to analyze user attention, behavior or decisions in applications that store, transfer, record or analyze the data.

 *license_keys* should be provided.
 It is an array of valid license keys provided by Tobii.
 At least one license must be provided.
 Some API functions requires a different license than the basic consumer license: